Fingerprints of heavy element nucleosynthesis in the late-time lightcurves of kilonovae

-If we instead consider that GW170817 produced the Solar $r$-process pattern down to a lower mass number $A_{\rm min}=69$ in order to reduce $X_{\rm lan}$, for S1, the resulting $\dot Q$ can also be consistent with the $L_{\rm bol}$ of AT2017gfo.
-Note that it, however, diverges from the $A_{\rm min}=90$ or $110$ curves beyond 10~d, which can be tested by future events.
-On the other hand, using S2 abundances, it would require an unlickely large ejecta mass, $M_{\text{ej}}\gtrsim 0.13$~M$_\odot$, to account for the $L_{\rm bol}$.
-The large difference between the two models arises because S1 includes a similar amount of the $^{72}$Ge as compared with the neighboring nuclei, while S2 gives zero abundance.
-The only nucleus in the $A=69-90$ contributing in a major way to the heating is $^{72}$Zn, which has a $t_{1/2}=1.94$~days, followed by the decay of $^{72}$Ga ($t_{1/2}=0.59$~days), and release a net $\beta$-decay energy of $\sim 3.5$~MeV per decay.
-The $\beta$-decay of $^{72}$Zn in S1 gives rise to the bump feature at 2--5 days that is lacking for the S2 abundance set and is responsible for the brightness at this timescale.
+If we instead consider that GW170817 produced the Solar $r$-process pattern down to $A_{\text{min}}=69$ (in order to reduce $X_{\text{lan}}$ to values consistent with spectral modeling), for the S1 abundances the resulting $\dot Q$ can also be consistent with the $L_{\text{bol}}$ of AT~2017gfo.
+This model, however, diverges from the $A_{\text{min}}=90$ or $110$ light curves beyond 10~d, a difference testable in future events.
+On the other hand, adopting the S2 abundances requires an uncomfortably large $M_{\text{ej}}\gtrsim 0.13$~M$_\odot$ to match the observed $L_{\text{bol}}$.
+This large difference arises because the abundance of $^{72}$Ge in S1 is similar to its neighboring nuclei, $^{70}$Zn and $^{74}$Ge, while for S2 the $^{72}$Ge abundance is zero.
+The only nucleus between $A=69-90$ that contributes significantly to the heating is the decay sequence, $^{72}$Zn ($t_{1/2}=1.94$~days) to $^{72}$Ga ($t_{1/2}=0.59$~days) to $^{72}$Ge, that releases a net energy $\sim 3.5$~MeV per decay.
+The $\beta$-decay contribution of $^{72}$Zn in S1 thus gives rise to the bump feature at 2--5 days that is lacking for the S2 set.
+By artificially varying the $A=72$ mass fraction, we find that at least $\gtrsim 20$\% of its S1 abundance is needed match the GW170817 light curve for $M_{\text{ej}}\lesssim 0.05$~M$_\odot$ (see SM for details).

-Taken together, we conclude that GW170817 may have produced a solar-like $r$-process yield down to $A\sim 70$, if the solar $r$-process contribution to the $^{72}$Ge abundance is as large as given by S1.
-However, if future precise determination of the $^{72}$Ge abundance turns out to be much smaller than its neighboring nuclei (as in the S2 compilation), then either a substantial additional heating from $A<69$ isotopes (e.g., $^{66}$Ni, see~\cite{Wanajo:2018wra}) would be required to make GW170817 consistent with the Solar abundances, or one would require enhanced lighter nuclei yields in the mass range $A\sim 90-130$ relative to the heavier nuclei beyond the second peak, when compared to the Solar $r$-abundances, to give $X_{\rm lan}\lesssim 0.01$.
-The latter possibility would implicate another astrophysical site being responsible for producing more of the nuclei with $A\gtrsim 130$, if GW170817 is a typical NSM.
+Taken together, we conclude that GW170817 may have produced a solar-like $r$-process yield down to $A\sim 70$, if the solar $r$-process contribution to the $^{72}$Ge abundance is larger than $\sim 20$\% of the value given by S1.
+However, if the Solar $r$ abundance of $^{72}$Ge abundance turns out to be much smaller than that of $^{70}$Zn and $^{74}$Ge, then either a substantial additional heating from $A<69$ isotopes (e.g., $^{66}$Ni, see~\cite{Wanajo:2018wra}) would be required to make GW170817 consistent with the Solar abundances, or one would require enhanced lighter nuclei yields in $A\sim 90-130$ relative to the heavier nuclei beyond the second peak, when compared to the Solar $r$-abundances, to give $X_{\text{lan}}\lesssim 0.01$.
+We note, however, that the correlation of the abundances of Ge and Fe in metal-poor stars and the non-correlation of Ge and Eu \cite{Cowan:2005eh} hints that NSM are unlikely to produce the entire solar $r$ abundances down to $A\approx 70$.